omer8/Data-Analysis-Nanodegree/Communicate Data Findings/readme.md

        - Steuart St at Market St

 >
-   - The trip distribution over day hours peaks around two timeframes, 7am to 9am and 16pm to 18pm, during rush hours.
+   - The most used start time for clients were between 7 to 9 and 16 to 19 which mean that most of clients uses the bikes when they are going to the work or when they are back.
-   - it is obvious that the most of trips happened on work days from Mon to Fri and main usage is probably for commuting
+   - There was drop in the use of system in weekend and large use in work days which emphasis that clients use bikes for commuting.
    - All the rides happened in February because the data was collected only on that month
    - The higher percentage of customer rides longer trips then subscriber although number of subscriber riders are very high then customer.
    - The riding trips are much shorter on Monday through Friday compared to weekends.
 It indicates a pretty stable and efficient usage of the sharing system on normal work days, while more casual flexible use on weekends.